wp-plugins/spider-invasion/readme.txt

 Spiders are showing up at random locations on your web page as your post get older.

+= Note that your post should be at least 1 year old for spiders to appear. =

 Demo page & Blog: http://www.mendoweb.be/blog/wordpress-plugin-spider-invasion/

 == Installation ==